Table of Contents Show

 - Omelette in a pan

 Omelette – the fun, tasty, and easy way to transform eggs into a meal.
-Now you finally know how to make an omelette.
-Have it for breakfast or lunch or dinner; cook it, make it, and savor it!
+Have it for breakfast lunch or dinner; cook it, make it, and savor it!
 The most leisurely meal for every day, for boring days and days you are too tired to cook.

-An omelette is a warm hug or protein that melts in your mouth!
+An omelet is a warm hug or protein that melts in your mouth!